morgwai/servlet-scopes/README.md

 ## OVERVIEW

-Provides the below Guice scopes built using [guice-context-scopes lib](https://github.com/morgwai/guice-context-scopes) which automatically transfers them to a new thread when dispatching using `ContextTrackingExecutor` (see below).
+Provides the below Guice scopes:

 ### containerCallScope
 Scopes bindings to either an `HttpServletRequest` or a websocket event (connection opened/closed, message received, error occurred).<br/>
 Spans over a single container-initiated call to either one of servlet's `doXXX(...)` methods or to a websocket endpoint life-cycle method (annotated with one of the websocket annotations or overriding those of `javax.websocket.Endpoint` or of registered `javax.websocket.MessageHandler`s).<br/>
-Having a common scope for servlet requests and websocket events allows the same binding to be available both in servlets and endpoints.
+Having a common scope for servlet requests and websocket events allows to inject scoped objects both in servlets and endpoints without a need for 2 separate bindings in user `Module`s.

 ### websocketConnectionScope
 Scopes bindings to a websocket connection (`javax.websocket.Session`).<br/>